 The RoboMaster Robotics Competition has attracted the interest of hundreds of colleges and universities, nearly 1,000 tech companies and organizations and tens of thousands of robotics enthusiasts around the world.
 It’s unique gameplay, technical difficulty, and competitive style are just a few reasons why RoboMaster is captivating the world.

 At the same time, in order to improve the technical level of a single robot and improve the overall technical strength of the team, the RoboMaster Organizing Committee has developed the RoboMaster Technical Challenge focusing on a single robot’s skills.
 In-depth exploration and academic research aim to cultivate cutting-edge robotics and motivate participants to become specialize in the field.

-The ICRA RoboMaster AI Challenge is co-sponsored by the DJI RoboMaster Organizing Committee and the IEEE International Conference on Robotics and Automation.
+The ICRA RoboMaster AI Challenge is hosted by ICRA2019, DJI and organized by RoboMaster Organizing Committee.
 In previous years the challenge was held in Singapore (2017) and Australia (2018), The competition is held in a different country every year further expanding the influence of the event in the field of international robotics, attracting a large number of top universities and research institutions from around the world to participate.